svc333/overview/dev-journey.md

 The core component of a DevOps toolchain is a code version control repository like GitHub.
 Additional tools might include backlog tracking, delivery pipeline, IDE, and monitoring service like [{{site.data.keyword.cloud_notm}}DevOps Insights](../services/DevOpsInsights/index.html#gettingstarted).

-If you have created a project by using a starter kit, you can create a new toolchain and deploy your app simply by clicking **Deploy to Cloud** in the Project Details view.
+If you have created an app by using a starter kit, you can create a new toolchain and deploy your app simply by clicking **Deploy to Cloud** in the App Details view.
 A toolchain that has a code repo, issues repo, delivery pipeline, and web IDE is created.

 You can then build on this toolchain to accommodate multiple teams and deploy to separate environments for development, test, and production and establish an enterprise-class collaborative continuous delivery model for your app.

 ![Continuous delivery](images/garage_continuous_delivery2.png "Developer experience sets up continuous delivery into your development branch")

-You can also get a quick look at your project code by clicking the **Download** button on the project overview page of the developer dashboard.
-Your code is downloaded as a `.zip` file containing the complete project structure.
+You can also get a quick look at your app code by clicking the **Download** button on the app overview page of the developer dashboard.
+Your code is downloaded as a `.zip` file containing the complete app code structure.
 You can easily extract the file and run the code locally by using the {{site.data.keyword.dev_cli_notm}}, or add it to your code management repository.

 ## Command line interface
-{{site.data.keyword.dev_cli_notm}} enables you to code, build and run your project locally.
-A common pattern is to create your project through a developer dashboard, use {{site.data.keyword.dev_cli_notm}} to develop locally, and then push the updates to your repo and merge to start your deployment toolchain.
+{{site.data.keyword.dev_cli_notm}} enables you to code, build and run your app locally.
+A common pattern is to create your app through a developer dashboard, use {{site.data.keyword.dev_cli_notm}} to develop locally, and then push the updates to your repo and merge to start your deployment toolchain.

 ## Garage Method development
 {: #developer_concepts}